 When a client’s assets reach the end of their lifecycle, MSPs need a strategy to properly dispose of that hardware.
 With several options open to MSPs to manage the disposal of assets, it’s important to develop a consistent strategy to handle the process.

 To create a strategy, MSPs first need to understand the process, their role and responsibilities, and the important factors to consider when throwing away hardware that contains sensitive data.

-IT asset disposition is simply the process of disposing of hardware assets.
-Disposition commonly includes the removal of data and the sale, recycling, or disposal of that asset.
-How MSPs go about the disposition process can vary depending on the resources available locally and the costs associated with the IT asset disposition process.
+IT asset disposal is simply the process of disposing of hardware.
+Disposal commonly includes the removal of data and the sale, recycling, or destruction of that asset.
+How MSPs go about the disposal process can vary depending on the resources available locally and the costs associated with the IT asset disposal process.

 Saving on expenses can be a big benefit for both parties, since planning in advance gives MSPs the opportunity to identify the most cost effective vendors and destruction methods for their assets.

-When it comes to developing an IT asset strategy, MSPs need to consider the entire asset lifecycle of the client in question as well as their business needs and goals.
+When it comes to developing this strategy, MSPs need to consider the entire asset lifecycle of the client in question as well as their business needs and goals.
 Creating a standardized process can make the work fast and easy for MSP staff and keeps the client focused on their own day-to-day operations.

 The data on these assets can be sensitive, so proper removal of the data is important, especially if those hard drives contain sensitive data like financial or medical details.
 Consider how storage devices will be erased or destroyed and the requirements clients are under to handle sensitive data.